 A book cover is the first true visual you have of your book – make a video about it!
 There are examples of this done with 3D graphics (like the example below).
 You don’t just have to reveal the cover art, you can also add in some early reviews from advanced copies if you’d like!
 But the primary purpose of the video should be recognition of the cover design.
 You want your potential readers to remember what the book looks like so they pick it up in the store!

 Another way you can make a cover reveal video is to appear on-camera vlog style.
 You can literally point your camera (or your iphone – whatever you are recording with) at your new book artwork and share it that way along with your reaction.
 Again, just make sure you keep the video short.
-For reference: the example below is only 30 seconds.

 You’ve just got the first physical copies of your book in the mail.
 Before you rip open that package and throw packing peanuts in the air like confetti, turn on your video camera and record it!
 Take your readers on this journey with you… this is an exciting moment.